We spent a solid month exploring the Indonesian island. So here’s our tried and tested 3 weeks in Lombok itinerary.

 You could definitely work your way up and stay in a local guesthouse nearby, before moving on to the Northern section of Lombok.

 If you’re uncomfortable exploring alone, or looking for a guided tour of the falls, you can even book a private Benang Kelambu and Benang Stokel Waterfalls Trek.

 From the middle, the next stop is the big boy, Mount Rinjani!
-A MUST on your things to do in Lombok itinerary.

 We took the 3D2N trek of Mount Rinjani which you can read all about in our Mount Rinjani Trekking guide.

 The waterfalls are located in Senaru town which is where you’ll probably start your Rinjani trek.
 So save a day before or after the trek to cool off!
 You can even book a Tiu Kelep and Sendang Gile Waterfall Trekking Tour.

 Bukit Selong is around an hour from Senaru so depending on your next destination could take a detour to the viewpoint.